vijayvanapalli96/vjvanapalli.github.io/_posts/2024-04-08-final_project_kaggle_competition.md

 <img width="578" alt="image" src="https://github.com/vijayvanapalli96/vjvanapalli.github.io/assets/46009628/3c977211-cde9-42ea-8f34-26ffd75f6dcb">

+After a lot of testing I wrote a HSV color picker to block out globs of green from the image in an effort to have them not look like interesting features for the descriptor to pick up.
+And to some extent it does look like it's working!
+But it seems to catch the outline of the dark blob as a feature to track, so this needs more finetuning or a different approach alltogether

 Bad matches when the green is not masked out and the keypoint extractor recognizes more of the bushes as keypoints leading to improper matching like so: